 It would last the whole day for any average user, but in the case of multiple resource-hungry applications, a little charging would be expected.

 Another huge plus is that it comes with Windows 11 Pro.
-This operating system include security features that are way advanced, ensuring that the data is secured and even the files are organized.
+This operating system includes security features that are way advanced, ensuring that the data is secured and even the files are organized.
 This is especially true for business users who have a requirement for that level of security.

 The laptop also supports a three-year warranty, with coverage for upgraded components like memory and storage through the seller and remaining components through HP.